-If the parties use only stock (including a parent company's shares in the case of a triangular merger, etc.), in principle, taxation on the capital gains of target shareholders can be deferred, but taxation on cash-out-mergers, etc., or mergers that use other consideration cannot be deferred.
+If the parties use only stock (including a parent company's shares in the case of a triangular merger, etc.), in principle, taxation on the capital gains of target shareholders can be deferred, but taxation on cash-out-mergers, etc., or mergers that use other consideration cannot be deferred unless the surviving company, etc. has no less than two-thirds of the shares of the target company.
 Please note that if the requirements for a qualified (tax deferred) group reorganisation as set out in the Corporate Taxation Law are fulfilled, taxation on the gains and losses on the transfer of the absorbed company or the wholly-owned subsidiary's assets and liabilities can be deferred.
-(However, in the case of a triangular merger, etc., the surviving company or the absolute parent company must be a domestic company, and if it is merely preparing for a merger, share exchange or company split, such requirements shall not be fulfilled.)
+(However, in the case of a triangular merger, etc., the surviving company or the absolute parent company must be a domestic company, and if it is merely preparing for a merger, share exchange or company split, such requirements shall not be fulfilled, unless it has no less than two-thirds of the shares of the target company.)